 50+ Laptop Friendly Cafés in Berlin

 I’m back with more laptop-friendly café recommendations!
 Here are 50+ pleasant cafés in Berlin if you need a laptop-friendly space and an inviting atmosphere.
-These have all been tried and tested by yours truly, so this list certainly has room to grow!
-I cowork in Berlin cafés frequently and update this post whenever necessary.
+These have all been tried and tested by yours truly, so this list certainly has room to grow.
+I cowork in Berlin cafés frequently and update this post regularly.

 Please support these spaces when visiting to keep them a part of Berlin’s laptop-friendly community. ☺